 Enable Remote Errors (Reporting Services)

 You can set server properties on a Reporting Services report server to return additional information about error conditions that occur on remote servers.
 If an error message contains the text "For more information about this error, navigate to the report server on the local server machine, or enable remote errors", you can set the EnableRemoteErrors property to access additional information that can help you troubleshoot the problem.
-For more information, see Report Server System Properties in SQL Server Books Online.
+For more information, see Report Server System Properties.

 In this topic: